wolo-wolo/FSFM-CVPR25/README.md

      ```
     - where `--train_split/--val_split` provides `image_path label` pairs.
     - `--dataset_abs_path` : If the `--train_split/--val_split` provides the relative path to the image, this is the prefix path to form the full path;
-    If the splits already provides the absolute path, set it to None.
+    If the splits already provide the absolute path, set it to None.
     - `--delimiter_in_spilt` : The delimiter used to split the image_path and label in the `--train_split/--val_split`,
      set `' '` for `image_path label`; set  `','` for `image_path,label`; set  `', '` for `image_path, label`.